robbert-harms/MDT/docs/developers.rst

         ...

 Here, both the name of the function ``spherical_to_cartesian`` and the names of the variables ``sin_theta``, ``sin_phi``, make it immediately clear what the function does or what the variables contain.
-More in general, avoid acronyms and shortenings where possible.
+More in general, avoid acronyms where possible.

 Syntax guideline
 ================
-For parts programmed in OpenCL you can primarily use your own syntax style, yet we do prefer that the opening brackets are on the same line as the function statement or the ``if`` statement and that the closing brackets are on their own line.
+For parts programmed in OpenCL you can primarily use your own syntax style, yet we do prefer that the opening brackets are on the same line as the function or ``if`` statement, and that the closing brackets are on their own line.
 For example:

 .. code-block:: c